Gokul-Bala/IBM-FE-Employee-Directory-with-Search/README.md

-Perfect!
-If you want to use Supabase as the backend and Vercel for Employee Directory Web Application

 A full-stack Employee Directory web app where users can search, view, and manage employee details.
 Built using React (frontend) with Supabase (backend & database) and deployed on Vercel.